 Maiwand Nangyal

 Welcome!
-I'm Maiwand Nangyal, a DPhil Candidate in Economics at the University of Oxford, funded by the ESRC, grateful to be studying at the joint-best university in the world (tied with Cambridge in my opinion 😊).
+I'm Maiwand Nangyal, a DPhil Candidate in Economics at the University of Oxford, generously funded by the ESRC, grateful to be studying at the joint-best university in the world (tied with Cambridge in my opinion 😊).

 Views expressed here are solely my own and do not represent any institution I'm currently affiliated with or have been affiliated with in the past.